Which of the following is a primary function of lipids in biologi... | Study Prep in Pearson+

 1

-Understand the primary functions of lipids in biological systems.
-Lipids are a diverse group of biomolecules that include fats, oils, phospholipids, and steroids.
-Their roles differ significantly from those of proteins and nucleic acids.
+Understand the role of lipids in biological systems: Lipids are a diverse group of biomolecules that include fats, oils, phospholipids, and steroids.
+Their primary functions include energy storage, structural components of cell membranes, and signaling molecules.

-Review the role of lipids in energy storage.
-Lipids, particularly triglycerides, are highly efficient molecules for storing energy due to their high caloric content (9 kcal per gram compared to 4 kcal per gram for carbohydrates and proteins).
-This makes them a primary energy reservoir in organisms.
+Analyze the options provided: Each option represents a distinct biological function.
+Transporting oxygen in the blood is primarily the role of hemoglobin, a protein.
+Catalyzing biochemical reactions is the role of enzymes, which are also proteins.
+Encoding genetic information is the function of nucleic acids like DNA and RNA.

-Compare the functions of lipids with the other options provided.
-Lipids do not encode genetic information; this is the role of nucleic acids (DNA and RNA).
-Lipids also do not catalyze biochemical reactions; enzymes, which are proteins, perform this function.
-Transporting oxygen in the blood is primarily the role of hemoglobin, a protein found in red blood cells.
+Focus on the correct function of lipids: Lipids are highly efficient molecules for energy storage due to their high caloric content.
+They store energy in the form of triglycerides, which can be broken down during metabolic processes to release energy.

 Related Videos